faustostangler/FL2/DTO_NAMING_CONVENTIONS.md

 ## Types

-- `RawCompanyDTO` – temporary merge of listing and detail data.
+- `RawCompanyDataDTO` – temporary merge of listing and detail data.
-- `CompanyDTO` – validated domain representation used by services and repositories.
+- `CompanyDataDTO` – validated domain representation used by services and repositories.
 - `SyncCompaniesResultDTO` – aggregate with metrics returned by the sync use case.

 Use the suffix `DTO` for transport objects only.
 Instantiate them with all required values and avoid setters.